 Superstar comments from our audience

 A recipe book is a great idea.
 Get every family to submit their favourite recipes, create a book and give to all the families.
 It’s a great way to share all the cultures with all the families and get families involved.

 Using “I” statements puts a positive spin on it for parents — no blame.

 My teachers follow a daily schedule with the virtual learning with snack and lunch being included.
 They began sharing what they were eating then we started having parents share what they cooked or baked and videos of the children enjoying it.
 I had the staff request for the recipes and my hope is to create a ‘CoVid-19 Quarantine Recipe book’

 I noticed most of the parents who actively engagement their child through virtual learning has learned more.
 I explained to the parents why are we doing the lesson, what learning targets I am teaching.
 It helps the parents understand what domain their child is learning

-Click below to get the slides, and recording sent right to your inbox!
-Please note -certificates were only issued for those who attended the live session.
+Click below to get the slides and recording sent right to your inbox!

 The HiMama child care app helps to streamline your digital parent communications.
 Book a consultation with us today to learn how we can support your child care center during this time.